 Usman M. Sheikh

 Usman's practice focuses on complex corporate/commercial litigation, with an emphasis on securities litigation, cryptocurrency litigation (Bitcoin, Ether and other cryptocurrencies), professional liability claims and class proceedings.
 He also provides legal advice on blockchain advisory mandates, including cutting-edge token sales, cryptocurrency exchanges and others.
-His clients include major banks, co-founders of Ethereum, nine of the largest cryptocurrencies in the world as well as several blockchain pioneers.
+His clients include Canada's largest banks, the co-founders of Ethereum, nine of the largest cryptocurrencies in the world, as well as several blockchain pioneers.

 In addition to blockchain, Usman's litigation expertise includes: